coremaze/Miuchiz-Recovery/README.md

 [1]: "Booting the device" does not happen upon pressing the POWER button.
 This button is only used to put it into a low-power state.
 Booting the device can be done by pressing RESET, inserting batteries, or plugging it into a USB power source while batteries are not inside the device.

+## Installing

+Executable binaries can be downloaded from the [Releases](https://github.com/ChrisMiuchiz/Miuchiz-Recovery/releases/) page.
+If the Rust toolchain is installed, it can be built with `cargo build -r`.

 ---